-Classic pot roast is a delicious, warm and comforting meal that your whole family is going to love.
+This classic pot roast recipe makes a delicious, warm and comforting meal that your whole family is going to love.

 Does it get any more token comfort food than classic pot roast?
 I don’t think so.
-And fall is the perfect season to enjoy it.
+And this is the perfect season to enjoy it.

-Then I return the roast to the pan and add some veggies and a little more broth.
-And I cook it low and slow in the oven until it is fall-apart tender.
-Like, no-knife-necessary tender.
+Put the lid on and cook it low and slow in the oven until it is fall-apart tender.